Ona·AI & AgentsAgentic orchestrationInfrastructure0-1

 • 849 pull requests were opened to execute active changes.

 • 2,291 reports were surfaced to provide oversight on existing workflows.
-This distribution proves the majority of the value came from the agent performing continuous health checks and surfacing visibility, rather than just writing code.
+The majority of the value came from the agent performing continuous health checks and surfacing visibility, not just writing code.

 Human involvement

-The Management by Exception UI successfully filtered the noise of global rollouts.
 Out of 36,000+ triggers, only ~457 runs required human intervention.
-By surfacing only the 10% of outliers, the platform turned a multi-week manual audit into a 20-minute triage session.
+By surfacing only the outliers, the platform turned a multi-week manual audit into a 20-minute triage session.
 Engineers stopped babysitting every run and started supervising the results.

 Growth reflects trust